 The palace was confiscated in 1793 and was called “Palais du Tribunat”.
 At the Bourbon restoration, the Palais-Royal reverted to the House of Orleans.
 Under the reign of Napoleon III, the palace was the resident place for the cadet branch of the Bonaparte family.

-Today the complex of the Palais-Royal includes the Council of State (Conseil d’État), the Constitutional Council (Conseil Constitutionnel), and the Ministry of Culture.
+Today the palace includes the Council of State (Conseil d’État), the Constitutional Council (Conseil Constitutionnel), and the Ministry of Culture (Ministère de la Culture).
 It is best seen from the Place du Palais-Royal with its central block and two recessed lateral wing.

 The palace is not opened to the public.

-Find out more about the garden of the Palais-Royal and the Buren Columns.
+Find out more about the Palace’s Gardens and the Buren Columns.